 10. USE YOUR NEIGHBOURHOOD

-This obviously is dependant on any lockdown restrictions you might be facing, but use your time to exercise, relax a bit and think about something else.
+This obviously is dependent on any lockdown restrictions you might be facing (hopefully they're finished by the time you're reading this), but use your time to exercise, relax a bit and think about something else.
 Your brain might just spring into action when you least expect it.

 Exercise, read a book, listen to music or a podcast, meditate or whatever floats your particular boat.
 Even taking a walk, or bike ride around your local area might help you see the way forward and allow you to find inspiration right on your doorstep.